chandlerklein/chandlerklein/README.md

 ### 🤔 About me
-I'm currently a full stack engineer at FedEx Services building fast and scalable enterprise cloud applications with Spring Boot and Angular.
-In my free time I like studying bioinformatics, algorithms, automation, and jazz piano!
+I'm a full stack software engineer building fast and scalable enterprise cloud applications with Spring Boot and Angular.
+I have almost 2 years of work experience with Java, Kotlin, TypeScript, SQL, Jenkins, Maven, and Gradle.
+Some of my technical interests outside of work include bioinformatics, algorithms, software design, and automation.

 Please feel free to connect through LinkedIn or email!